electrolinux/yaskef/README.md

 yaskef - PHP, SQL, Javascript live interpreter
 ===============================================

-Based on a fork of the [Silex-Kitchen-Edition](http://lyrixx.github.com/Silex-Kitchen-Edition), yaskef is a developper utility to quickly test PHP, SQL and Javascript snippets, saving them in db for later use, etc.
+Based on a fork of the [Silex-Kitchen-Edition](http://lyrixx.github.com/Silex-Kitchen-Edition), yaskef (Yet Another Silex-Kitchen-Edition Fork) is a developper utility to quickly test PHP, SQL and Javascript snippets, saving them in db for later use, sending them on pastebin.com, etc.

 For more information, see the [**dedicated page**](http://electrolinux.github.com/yaskef).